motogoatUK/simon-project-2/README.md

 1. add score and highscore functions
 1. code to check for endgame
 1. code to check for misses
+1. add shuffle function
+1. replace letters with images on card faces

 ## Testing